jn-macleod/jn-macleod/README.md

 🔭&#8193; In the past I worked with several PHP frameworks and CMS applications, Angular.js, Flash/ActionScript, ASP, Java, and various flavours of SQL ...

-🏡&#8193; Fun fact: I've also worked out of San Diego, CA; Victoria, BC; and Boston, MA.

 ⚡&#8193; You can find me on [LinkedIn](https://ca.linkedin.com/in/johannamacleod)

 <!-- #### Languages and Tools: //-->